ITU-BDSA23-GROUP10/Chirp/docs/report.md

 [![Build & Test Workflow](report_diagrams/UML_activity_diagrams/build_test_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/UML_activity_diagrams/build_test_UML_act.svg)
 *- Figure ??*

 Deployment was done on Microsoft Azure using their webapp and database features.
-The azure webapp automatically updates when changes are pushed to main using the main_bdsagroup10chirprazor.yml file which on Github is the "Build and deploy ASP.Net Core app to Azure Web App - bdsagroup10chirprazor" action.
-This will build the application, publish it and send it to our azure webapp which then runs the released build.
-The database is a MSQL server database hosted on Azure.
+The Azure webapp automatically updates when changes are pushed to main using the <code>main_bdsagroup10chirprazor.yml</code> file which on Github is the "Build and deploy ASP.Net Core app to Azure Web App - bdsagroup10chirprazor" action.
+This will build, publish and send the application to our Azure webapp, which then runs the released build.
+The database is a MySQL server database hosted on Azure.
 We also deploy the database schema to the database using workflows.
-This is done using the azure_pipeline.yml file which on Github is the "Azure Pipeline" action.
-This gets the current database migration from the main branch on Github and applies them to the azure database.
+This is done using the <code>azure_pipeline.yml</code> file which on Github is the "Azure Pipeline" action.
+This gets the current database migration from the main branch on Github and applies them to the Azure database.

 #### Azure Deployment Workflow Activity Diagrams
 [![Build & Test Workflow](report_diagrams/UML_activity_diagrams/azure_pipeline_UML_act.svg)](https://github.com/ITU-BDSA23-GROUP10/Chirp/blob/main/docs/report_diagrams/UML_activity_diagrams/azure_pipeline_UML_act.svg)